AMReX-Codes/amrex/_sources/Basics.rst.txt

       const T* dataPtr(int n=0) const; // const version

-The typical usage of the returned pointer is then to pass it to a Fortran or C function that works on the array data (see Section [sec:basics:fortran]).
+The typical usage of the returned pointer is then to pass it to a Fortran or C function that works on the array data (see the section on :ref:`sec:basics:fortran`).
-BaseFab has several functions that set the array data to a constant value (e.g., 0).
+:ref:`BaseFab` has several functions that set the array data to a constant value (e.g., 0).
 Two examples are as follows.

+.. highlight:: c++

 ::